Nopalera metro station: History and construction

 Line 12 of the Mexico City Metro was built by Empresas ICA, in association with Alstom Mexicana and Grupo Carso.
 Nopalera is an elevated station; the Nopalera–Zapotitlán interstation is 1276 m long, while the Nopalera–Olivos section measures 1360 m.
 The station was opened on 30 October 2012, on the first day of the Mixcoac–Tláhuac service.
-The facilities are accessible for people with disabilities as there are elevators, tactile pavings and braille signage plates and there is a bicycle parking station.
+The facilities are accessible to people with disabilities as there are elevators, tactile pavings and braille signage plates and there is a bicycle parking station.

 The pictogram depicts the close-up of a prickly pear plant with two buds and a flower.
 According to the Metro system, the species is a Opuntia matudae plant (or xoconostle) and they decided to use a single pad to differentiate it from the Bondojito metro station pictogram, a Line 4 metro station whose signage depicts a complete prickly pear plant.

 Originally, the station was projected to be named "Francisco Villa", after the Mexican revolutionary of the same name.
 Instead, the chosen name and pictogram allude to the pig and poultry farms that existed in the area which were surrounded by prickly pear plants.